After His tempting by Satan, Jesus returned to the Galil and settled in Capernaum.

 Now, as my friend mentioned, Jesus had just finished a temptation trial by the king of tempters, so we know Satan was active and trying to trip Jesus up.
 He did a pretty good job on Eve and Adam, as well as a pretty good attempt at Job.
 He thought he got first prize with his work on Judas.
 But, where is he in this series of events?
 Did God prevent Satan from confusing the potential apostles or conning them as he did with Eve?
 Why didn't the apostle candidates resist the same way their "brothers", the Pharisees and Sadducees, did.
 If nothing else, you would expect a doubt to crop up in the minds of his "recruits".
 So, why no mention of this?

-I'm not sure what the importance of this thought is, but it certainly something that had never crossed my mind.
+I'm not sure about the importance of this thought process, but it certainly something that had never crossed my mind before.
 Of course, we can conjecture about it.
 Jesus recognized the hearts of people:

 So, maybe He knew which ones to approach.
 Maybe it was longer than we think before He approached the first ones, so they had heard of His miracles.
 Maybe they were tired and this was like a vacation.
 Maybe they thought He was asking them to help Him for a short time, kind of like taking a break.
 Heck, maybe He turned a little sea water into wine for them.
 Have you really thought about what you would have done?